Ginger carrot and miso soup

 Don’t boil the soup after adding the miso: Miso loses some of its flavor and aroma, as well as some of its beneficial enzymes, when boiled.

-In a large soup pot, over medium-high heat, sauté the onions and grated ginger until fragrant.
+In a large soup pot, over medium-high heat, sauté the onions and grated ginger in the olive oil until fragrant.

-Add the chunks of carrot, yam and cumin.
+Add the chunks of carrot, sweet potato and cumin.

 Add water, covering ingredients by 1.5 inches.
 Bring to a boil, then lower to a simmer.

-Simmer over moderate heat for 15-20 minutes, until the yams are soft, but the carrots are still chewy.
+Simmer over moderate heat for 15-20 minutes, until the sweet potatoes are soft, but the carrots are still chewy.
 Remove from heat.

 Puree the soup with an immersion blender, regular blender or food processor.
 (An immersion blender is an inexpensive kitchen tool that saves a lot of cleanup.
 It can be used in the pot in which the food has been cooked, and easily purees with a flip of the switch.)